Camomile Tea & Lavender Fields: The Polish Love of Herbs

 Feeling nervous?
 Drink some lemon balm tea!
 Had too much to eat?
-Mint tea is the answer!
+Mint tea is the answer.
 Sore throat?
 Sage will help you for sure!
 Your eyes hurt?
 Put some camomile tea bags on them!
 Take milk thistle for your liver, horsetail for your kidneys, and fennel for your tummy.

 That’s the kind of health advice you might hear from a Pole when you’re not feeling great.
-And you don’t even need to go to the pharmacy or a specialist herbal store – most of these remedies are easy to find in any grocery store you come upon.
+And you don’t even need to go to the pharmacy or a specialist herbal store – most of these remedies are easy to find in any grocery store you come across.

 The tradition of zielniki

 Herbs are the oldest treatment out there, and folk medicine has made use of them all around the world since time immemorial.
-In Poland, traditional remedies have always been connected to the plentiful fields and forests and – as in the case of the Eastern Orthodox szeptuchy in Podlasie, who even today treat diseases with natural remedies while praying to God to heal their patients – herbal treatments often connect the remains of pagan traditions with Christian faith.
+In Poland, traditional remedies have always been connected to the plentiful fields and forests and – as in the case of the Eastern Orthodox szeptuchy in Podlasie, who even today treat diseases with natural remedies while praying to God to heal their patients – herbal treatments often connect the remnants of pagan traditions with Christian faith.

 Major scientific research about herbs began in the 16th century thanks to the famous Swiss physician and alchemist Paracelsus.
-More and more ‘herbarias’ (zielniki), namely collections of preserved plant specimens and the gathered data about them, were published all around Europe, as well as treaties about plant characteristics and uses.
-They quickly reached Poland through translation and were also compiled by Polish biologists such as Stefan Falimirz (author of the first scientific treaties about herbs written in Polish in 1534 entitled O Ziołach i Mocy Ich (On Herbs and Their Power), Maciej Miechowita and Marcin Siennik.
+More and more ‘herbarias’ (zielniki), namely collections of preserved plant specimens and data gathered about them, were published all around Europe, as well as treaties about plant characteristics and uses.
+They quickly reached Poland through translation and were also compiled by Polish biologists such as Stefan Falimirz (the author of the first scientific treaties about herbs written in Polish in 1534 entitled O Ziołach i Mocy Ich [On Herbs and Their Power]), Maciej Miechowita and Marcin Siennik.
 Szymon Syreniusz created the unique Zielnik in 1613, in which for the first time he described 765 plants growing in Central and Eastern Europe.

-This was particularly the case with Bonifratrzy – the so-called Brothers Hospitallers of Saint John of God – who came to Poland in the early 17th century and are well known for their holistic efforts to cure diseases using natural remedies.
-Even today in their herbal shops and pharmacies in Warsaw, Wrocław, Kraków, Łódź, Piaski Legnica and Cieszyn, they offer herbal mixtures and drops, cosmetics and nalewki as well as free medical advice.
+This was particularly the case with Bonifratrzy – the so-called Brothers Hospitallers of Saint John of God – who came to Poland in the early 17th century and are well-known for their holistic efforts to cure diseases using natural remedies.
+Even today, in their herbal shops and pharmacies in Warsaw, Wrocław, Kraków, Łódź, Piaski Legnica and Cieszyn, they offer herbal mixtures and drops, cosmetics and nalewki as well as free medical advice.
 They say that willow bark helps with pain, hawthorn fights hypertension and pansy treats acne, all while reminding their patients that herbal medicine is not an alternative to going to the doctor, but only a helpful tool which helps lessen the symptoms.

-Probably the most important figure in the history of Polish herbalism was the 18th-century priest Jan Krzysztof Kluk, author of a three-volume 1777-1778 compendium snappily titled Roślin Potrzebnych, Pożytecznych, Wygodnych, Osobliwie Krajowych Albo Które w Kraju Użyteczne Być Mogą, Utrzymanie, Rozmnożenie i Zażycie (The Maintenance, Reproduction and Usage of Necessary, Useful, Convenient Plants, Especially Domestic Ones and Those Which Can Be Domestically Used) and Dykcjonarz Roślinny (Plant Dictionary) from 1786-1788 based on Paracelsus’ works.
+Probably the most important figure in the history of Polish herbalism was the 18th-century priest Jan Krzysztof Kluk, the author of a three-volume 1777-1778 compendium snappily titled Roślin Potrzebnych, Pożytecznych, Wygodnych, Osobliwie Krajowych Albo Które w Kraju Użyteczne Być Mogą, Utrzymanie, Rozmnożenie i Zażycie (The Maintenance, Reproduction and Usage of Necessary, Useful, Convenient Plants, Especially Domestic Ones and Those Which Can Be Domestically Used) and Dykcjonarz Roślinny (Plant Dictionary) from 178-1788, based on Paracelsus’ works.
 Kluk was an enemy of the growing popularity of imported black tea and instead encouraged drinking oregano, betony or gypsyweed infusions.
-He claimed that local plants were more hygienic and he questioned the methods used by the Chinese to store tea leaves in lead cases:
+He claimed that local plants were more hygienic, and he questioned the methods used by the Chinese to store tea leaves in lead cases:

 […] then a naked Chinese man enters the case and tramples on it with his feet: it’s easy to suppose that even if he does it with care, one should fear the sloppiness of sweaty feet.